 Transport to matches and practice sessions

 Winchcombe Cricket Club policy is that parents or other responsible adults are responsible for transporting players to and from all matches and practice sessions and therefore the Club will not be registering Private Vehicles for the transportation of individuals in connection with any fixtures or practice sessions arranged by the Club.
-The implementation of this policy is not intended to exclude any player from participation and parents or guardians should contact the Club Welfare Officer(s) if they have any problems with the transportation of players to matches or practice sessions.
+The implementation of this policy is not intended to exclude any player from participation and parents or guardians should contact the Club Safeguarding Officer(s) if they have any problems with the transportation of players to matches or practice sessions.

 Use of protective equipment